NativeScript/nativescript-cli/README.md

 In `platforms`, you can safely modify files which are part of the native project structure and do not have a corresponding source located in the `app` directory in the root.
 For example, `AndroidManifest.xml` and `Info.plist`.

 **Do not modify files and resources that have a corresponding file in the `app` directory in the root**, such as application scripts, icons, and splash screens.
-The Telerik NativeScript CLI overrides such files during the `prepare <Platform>` operation with the content from `app`.
+The NativeScript CLI overrides such files during the `prepare <Platform>` operation with the content from `app`.

-### Development in `hooks`

-In this version of the Telerik NativeScript CLI, you cannot create and use hooks.

-### Development in `tns_modules`

-In this version of the Telerik NativeScript CLI, you cannot create and use custom Telerik NativeScript modules to extend the functionality of the framework.

 [Back to Top][1]

 ## Prepare for Build

-When you run `build`, the Telerik NativeScript CLI uses the resources from the platform-specific subdirectory in the `platforms` directory.
+When you run `build`, the NativeScript CLI uses the resources from the platform-specific subdirectory in the `platforms` directory.
 To populate the platform-specific subdirectory with the correct application assets, you need to run `prepare`.

 ```Shell
 tns prepare android